samuel-huron/samuel-huron.github.io/_posts/2026-11-22-HDR-samuel-huron-supplemental.md

 	doi          = {10.1007/978-3-540-70956-5_7},
 	isbn         = {978-3-540-70956-5},
 	url          = {https://doi.org/10.1007/978-3-540-70956-5_7},
-	editor       = {Kerren, Andreas and Stasko, John T. and Fekete, Jean-Daniel and North, Chris}
+	editor       = {Kerren, Andreas and Stasko, John T. and Fekete, Jean-Daniel and North, Chris}, abstract     = {We are living in a world which faces a rapidly increasing amount of data to be dealt with on a daily basis.
+In the last decade, the steady improvement of data storage devices and means to create and collect data along the way influenced our way of dealing with information: Most of the time, data is stored without filtering and refinement for later use.
+Virtually every branch of industry or business, and any political or personal activity nowadays generate vast amounts of data.
+Making matters worse, the possibilities to collect and store data increase at a faster rate than our ability to use it for making decisions.
+However, in most applications, raw data has no value in itself; instead we want to extract the information contained in it.}
 }
 @misc{NN:Wireframe,
 	title        = {How to Draw a Wireframe (Even if You Can’t Draw)},